someear9h/HealthCare-SMC/README.md

 ## 🏗 System Architecture

-HealthCommand is engineered as an **event-driven analytics platform** rather than a traditional CRUD transactional system.
+CityHealth 360 is engineered as an **event-driven analytics platform** rather than a traditional CRUD transactional system.
 This architectural choice reflects the fundamental nature of municipal health decision-making: not data storage, but signal extraction and predictive intelligence.

 **Core Design Principles:**